bitfoundation/bitplatform/docs/bit-server-side/odata.md

     public int Id { get;set; }
     public string FirstName { get; set; }
     public string LastName { get; set; }
-    public int OrdersCount { get; set; } // count of orders.
-You need this in one of your forms for example.
+    public bool HasOrder { get; set; } // You need this in one of your forms for example.
 }
 ```